lynzley/lynzley/README.md

 ## I am a learner
 Education:
+- Masters of Science in Information Management.
+Concentration: Program & Project Management and Consulting

 - Bachelor of Science in Informatics.
-- Currently pursuing my Master of Information Management at the University of Washington Information School.

 ## Fun Facts